theRealAph/ScopeLocals/README.md

 (Note: This code example assumes that `CREDENTIALS` is already bound to a highly privileged set of credentials.)

+## Inheritance

+We intend to support inheritance of scope local bindings by some subtasks, in particular `Thread` instances in a Structured Concurrency context, but the API is not yet stable.

 ## What works with scope locals &mdash; and what doesn't

 Because scope locals have a well-defined extent, the block in which